NikitaBeloglazov/clipman/README.md

 __Mostly made for [✨ YTCON](https://github.com/NikitaBeloglazov/ytcon)__

 # 📘 Features:
-* Simple use and simple architecture by KISS
+* Easy use and simple architecture by KISS
 * User-friendly
 * No additional modules
 * Supports many engines
 * We use PyLint and we comment all our code
 * Active development
+* Just good dev 😇

 # 👽 Using
 ```python3